kbario/spear.nvim/README.md

 - **foolproof client attach**: currently angularls and typescript files will conflict with each other.
 Improving how you set conditions, if angularls attaches, typescript keymaps do not.
 - **more customisation**: setup your spear to work for you, the way you want it to.

+Spear - a folder navigation plugin - was designed as a couterpart to [harpoon](https://github.com/ThePrimeagen/harpoon) - a global file navigation plugin - so that once you're in a folder, going between files is a breeze.